MoizAhmed2517/Dino_DRL_Game/README.md

-Creating a comprehensive and engaging README file is crucial to showcasing your DINO DRL DQN-based game.
-Here's a well-structured README template that you can customize further to suit your project:

----

 # 🦖 DINO Deep Reinforcement Learning Game

 Welcome to the **DINO DRL Game**!
 This project implements a Deep Q-Network (DQN) using Gymnasium and Stable Baselines3 to train a DINO agent to play a custom game environment.
 Dive into the world of AI-powered gaming where the DINO learns to survive and thrive through the power of deep reinforcement learning.